thomas-barthelemy/NetFtp/README.md

 NetFtp
 ======

-A portable .NET FTP library with progress notification events
+A .NET FTP library with progress notification events